altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/niosv/niosv_g/webserver_ping/ug-webserver-ping-agx5e-premium.md

 ![Host PC Display](./img/successful_ping_from_pc.png?raw=true)

-## Known Issue
+## Example Design Bugs
 You might experience packet loss when bidirectional ping operation is carried out. </br>
 In other words, both host PC and FPGA are pinging each other simulateneously. </br>

 ![Packet Loss from Host PC](./img/packet_loss.png?raw=true)

-This issue is not replicated when the ping operation is unidirectional.
+This issue is not replicated when the ping operation is unidirectional.</br>
+It is scheduled to be fixed in future example release.

 ![Nios V Processor Header](../../devkit-img/niosv-header.png?raw=true)